Insurance renewal

 • Look for a new insurance company.
 Every insurance company has its own way of determining price, so you may find a more affordable policy if you shop around.

-If you decide to look for a new insurance company, use the details on your renewal letter to compare offers.
+If you decide to look for a new insurance company, use the details on your renewal notice to compare offers.
 You also want to lock in your new coverage and alert your insurance company that you’re canceling before your old policy expires.
 That way you avoid spending any time uninsured.

 And as long as you’re shopping for home insurance, get a quote from us!